ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 Ultimate found that requirements `REQ7` and `REQ8` are rt-inconsistent, let's analyze this result:

 ```
-REQ7,if var1 = True then var3 = 0,requirement
+REQ7,if var3 = True then var4 = 0,requirement
-REQ8,if var1 = True then var3 = 1,requirement
+REQ8,if var3 = True then var4 = 1,requirement
 ```

-These two requirements collide, because they assign different values to `var3` when `var1` holds.
+These two requirements collide, because they assign different values to `var4` when `var3` holds.
-This is especially bad in a realtime system, because it can happen that `var3 == 0` holds after a certain amount of time, and `var3 == 1` holds at a later point of time or vice versa.
+This is especially bad in a realtime system, because it can happen that `var4 == 0` holds after a certain amount of time, and `var4 == 1` holds at a later point of time or vice versa.
 Why is this bad? - because it can cause unexpected behaviour when a change propagates through the system.

 ### Conclusion